yeoman/yeoman/contributing.md

 * Run this command: `./setup/install.sh`
 * `cd` into the `/cli` directory and run `sudo npm link` after the install is complete.
 * Navigate to a new directory and run `yeoman init` to make sure everything is working as expected.
+* Add `yeoman_test` with any value to your environment variables to disable the updater and Insight.

 You can keep Yeoman up to date by using `git pull --rebase upstream master && cd cli && npm link`, where `upstream` is a remote pointing to this repo.

 ### Generators

 When developing in the generators repo you probably want to be able to test out your changes.
-The recommended workflow is to link the generators module into the yeoman project, which means changes you do in the generators repo will be reflected in the yeoman repo.
+The recommended workflow is to link the generators module into the yeoman project by running `npm link path/to/generator/folder` in `yeoman/cli/`.
+This means changes you do in the generators repo will be reflected in the yeoman repo.

-- `cd` into the generators repo
-- Run `npm link` to link it globally
-- `cd` into the `cli` folder in the yeoman repo
-- Run `npm link yeoman-generators` to link it into this folder

 ## Style Guide